mihneadb/node-directory-tree/README.md

 ```

-And you can also add a depth limit for the directory tree you wanted created:
+And you can also specify a depth limit for the directory tree:

 ```javascript
 var dirTree = require('directory-tree');